TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-apps-selfhelp-updateapps.md

 ## **Recommended steps**

-Sometimes apps fail-to-install because of device-side conditions.
+Sometimes apps fail to install because of device-side conditions.
 This can occur even when the deployment and installation commands work correctly.
 To ensure the device is in a state to install an app, verify that the device is:

 * Turned on.
 * Charged.